 This is to change the spacing of the sleepers.
 The rails remain the same distance apart (gauge) but I’ve increased the sleeper spacing.

 The test result can be seen here in the photo below.

-The track section on the left is normal OO gauge.
+The track section on the left is a normal OO gauge.
 On the right, I’ve adjusted the spacing between the sleepers of some Peco track.

-Some people argue it still looks artificial as the gauge is wrong but, personally, I think it’s a good compromise between look and effort/cost and a big improvement compared to normal off-the-shelf OO gauge.
+Some people argue it still looks artificial as the gauge is wrong but, personally, I think it’s a good compromise between look and effort/cost and a big improvement compared to a normal off-the-shelf OO gauge.